pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 ```bash
 npm run build
 ```
-This will make a minimized version of *app.js*, that has much less size.
-After that, build in Unity to your platform.
+This will make a minimized version of *app.js*, that has much less size and is good for production.
+Now build project in Unity to your platform.
 Run the result application and check it works.

 <a name="11-unit-tests"></a>
 ### Setting up unit tests for the game logic in **JavaScript**

 Unit tests, and other form of automated tests can keep the low level of bugs and high quality of your game project.
 Especially it's important for a complex story logic.
-You can write both tests that test individual parts of code, but also integration test that simulate the whole game and tests all the actions player can do in most situations.
+You can write both tests that check individual parts of code, but also integration tests, that simulate the whole game and tests all the actions player can do in most situations.
 It's recommended to write tests before or along with adding new features and story parts to the game.

 If you are interested in automated tests for your game logic, let me here show how to easily make one.
 There are quite a few good test frameworks for JavaScript.
-In this tutorial I will use quite popular once, called [jest](https://jestjs.io/).
+In this tutorial I will use a very popular one, called [jest](https://jestjs.io/).

 Open command line in *Game* folder and add jest package:
 ```bash
 npm install --save-dev jest
 ```

-Let's test the logic of *asyncFunction* for example:
+Let's test the logic of *asyncFunction*:
 ```js
 const asyncFunction = async () => {
   setText("This is a text");